Recommendations for How to Avoid a Consumer Protection Violation

 Reading Time: 2 minutes

 Many laws have been passed in both the United States and the State of Florida to protect the rights of consumers.
 As a result, it is incumbent on you to apply policies in your organization to avoid a consumer protection violation.
 But understanding these protections comes first.
-This visual presentation, recorded by Jimerson Birr attorney Hans C. Wahl, provides some key information to consider.
+This visual presentation provides some key information to consider.

 The presentation can be accessed by visiting YouTube or clicking play on the embedded image below.
 The length of the presentation is 23:59 and does not have sound (video only).

 Section 1: Florida Deceptive and Unfair Trade Practices Act

 Hans shares the definitions of terms, then provides examples of case law where the Act was violated:

 - Marty v.
 Anheuser Busch Companies, LLC

 - Procaps S.A. v.
 Patheon, Inc.